wallarm/product-documentation/docs/2.18/admin-en/installation-guides/kubernetes/wallarm-sidecar-container-manifest.md

-# Kubernetes Deployment Based on Manifests
+# Kubernetes deployment based on manifests

 ## Prerequisites

 * Local or cloud (EKS, GKE, AKE, etc) cluster running any version of Kubernetes
 * Application defined in plain Kubernetes manifest files
 * Pod exposed to the public Internet or other potential sources of malicious web and API attacks
-* Kubernetes ingress controller or external load balancer (like AWS ELB or ALB) to add the HTTP request header `X-Forwarded-For`, which contains the real public IP address of the connecting client
+* Kubernetes Ingress controller or external load balancer (like AWS ELB or ALB) to add the HTTP request header `X-Forwarded-For`, which contains the real public IP address of the connecting client
-* Wallarm account in the [EU cloud](https://my.wallarm.com/) or [US cloud](https://us1.my.wallarm.com/)
+* Wallarm account in the [EU Cloud](https://my.wallarm.com/) or [US Cloud](https://us1.my.wallarm.com/)
-* Username and password of the user with the **Deploy** role added to your Wallarm account.
+* Username and password of the user with the **Deploy** role added to your company's Wallarm account.
 To add a new user, please follow these [instructions](../../../user-guides/settings/users.md#create-a-user)

 ## Installation